sharadmv/sharadvikram.com/posts/dtw-dna.md

-I thought for my first blog post, I'd introduce a topic that's not super well known: dynamic time warping (DTW).
+I thought for my first blog post, I'd introduce a topic that's not super well known: dynamic time warping, or DTW.

 ## <a name='background'></a> Background